 Tension headaches typically come on slowly and involve mild or moderate (but not severe) pain that feels like a vice or band wrapping around your head.
-Unlike a migraine, tension headaches usually hurt on both sides of your head, and don’t bring along telltale migraine symptoms like nausea, sensitivity to light, aura, or the prodrome stage.
+Unlike a migraine attack, tension headaches usually hurt on both sides of your head and don’t bring along telltale migraine symptoms like nausea, sensitivity to light, aura, or the prodrome stage.

 Tension headaches can be caused by a variety of triggers, according to Medline Plus, such as: